stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 Regardless of which version of git you use, remember to set your user preferences after installation (see above).

-## Upgrade git on Ubuntu 12.04 LTS
+## Upgrade git on Ubuntu 14.04 LTS
+**UPDATED: 20150817**

-Ubuntu 12.04 and earlier ship with git versions < 2, and benefit from upgrading.
+Ubuntu 14.04 and earlier ship with git versions < 2, and benefit from upgrading.
 If the stock version of git is already installed, begin by removing it:

 ```bash
 sudo apt-get remove git